 (1) A surveyor must, before making a survey of any land, obtain all available information respecting that land in the relevant bodies.

-(2) Every assistance will be given by the officers of the relevant bodies to enable the surveyor to refer to any certificate of title, field book, plan, diagram or other document.
+(2) Every assistance will be given by the officers of the relevant bodies to enable the surveyor to refer to any certificate of title, field record, plan, diagram or other document.

 (3) In this regulation —